<< Yesterday

 1982 The Rangers trade outfielder/first baseman Al Oliver to the Expos for outfielder/third baseman Larry Parrish and minor league first baseman Dave Hostetler.
 Hitting .335 this season, Oliver will capture the National League batting crown, compiling a .315 batting average during his two seasons north of the border.

 1984 On a televised episode of ABC's Sports Beat, Howard Cosell informs interviewee Roger Maris of the Yankees' plan to retire the slugger's number 9 in July at the Old Timers' Game ceremonies.
-At first, the former Bronx Bombers' reaction is disbelief, followed by his genuine pleasure for the recognition of his achievements during his seven years with the team.
+At first, the former Bronx Bombers' reaction is disbelief, followed by his genuine pleasure at being recognized for his achievements during his seven years with the team.

 1993 Bill White, the first black to serve as a league president, resigns from his National League post.
 The former Cardinal first baseman will remain at the job until next March, replaced by Leonard S. Coleman, MLB's director of market development.